 There are plenty of artists groups you can look into on Facebook and Etsy.

-Spend some time researching the groups to see what will be the best fit for your artistic style and goals.
+Spend time researching the groups to see what will best fit your artistic style and goals.

 Final Thoughts On How To Promote Art Online For Free